fachiappetta/heat-hack-2022/README.md

 **Team**

-Check out [Team Matching](https://github.com/datadrivenenvirolab/heat-hack-2022#team-matching) section to find your dream team!
+Check out [Team Matching](https://github.com/datadrivenenvirolab/heat-hack-2022#team-matching) setion to find your dream team!
 If you and your team will be participating the HeatHack virtually, please use the [Discord channel](https://discord.gg/ABzNkGUMAb) to collaborate and seek for help!

 Teams will have the opportunity throughout the day to ask for feedback as they develop their ideas and final products, and at the end, a panel of judges composed of community stakeholders will provide feedback and award prizes for the winning entries.